How do I contact you?

 You mentioned films.
 What have you done?

-I edited Charles Maupin’s Liquid Wind (2003) which is a documentary about windsurfing and kiteboarding on Lake Hefner in Oklahoma.
-It won Best Film Trailer at Bare Bones Film Festival in 2004 and shows regularly in Oklahoma on PBS.
+I edited Charles Maupin’s Liquid Wind (2003) a documentary about windsurfing and kiteboarding on Lake Hefner in Oklahoma.
+It won Best Film Trailer at Bare Bones Film Festival in 2004 and still shows regularly in Oklahoma on PBS.